zordius/json-path-processor/README.md

     return V * I;
 }).value());  // will get {a: {b: [0 , 3, 10]}}

-console.log(jpp({a: {b: [1, 3, 5]}}).each('a.c', function (V) {
+// fallback when a.c is not array or not object or not found console.log(jpp({a: {b: [1, 3, 5]}}).each('a.c', function (V) {
     return V * I;
 }, function (O) {